 1. Soap Scum and Detergent Inefficiency

 One of the most noticeable effects of hard water is its interaction with soap and detergents.
-The calcium and magnesium ions in hard water react with the chemicals in these cleaning agents, forming insoluble soap scum.
-This soap scum can adhere to surfaces, making it challenging to remove and leaving behind streaks and residues.
-As a result, more soap or detergent is required to achieve the same cleaning power, increasing costs, and wasting resources.
+The calcium and magnesium ions in hard water react with the cleaning agents, forming insoluble soap scum.
+This soap scum can cling to surfaces, making it difficult to remove and leaving behind streaks and residues.
+As a result, more soap or detergent is required to achieve the same cleaning power, increasing costs and wasting resources, which highlights the necessity for effective industrial cleaning solutions.

 2. Reduced Cleaning Effectiveness